What is a Small Business?

 However, it’s important to note that the definition of a small business is not solely based on size.
 Factors such as organizational structure, market presence, and management style also contribute to its identification as a small business.

-Related Article: How to Create a Business: A Step-by-Step Guide
+Related Article: How to Make a Website for a Business

 The Importance of Small Businesses